Photo by Emily Soto for Yahoo Life

 Accessible Fashion Solutions

-Xian’s adaptive design journey started in 2016 when she was made a couture garment at Parsons through Open Style Lab and has served as an advisor ever since.
-In 2017 and 2018, she was designed for again in “Design for Disability” with the Cerebral Foundation and got to work with Anna Sui and Derek Lam.
+Xian’s adaptive fashion design journey started in 2016 when she was made a couture garment at Parsons through Open Style Lab and she has served as an advisor ever since.
+In 2017 and 2018, she was designed for again in “Design for Disability” with the Cerebral Palsy Foundation and got to work with Anna Sui and Derek Lam.
 In 2020, Xian worked with Zappos Adaptive and walked the runway for NY Fashion Week wearing adaptive clothing that was helpful given her dexterity issues.

 Xian wearing clothing with hidden adaptive features in the form of aligned secure magnets instead of buttons, and Seven7 jeans with hidden Velcro and zippers at the sides

-Xian Horn on the Cerebral Palsy Foundation Design for Disability runway
+Xian Horn on the Cerebral Palsy Foundation Design for Disability runway wearing a sustainable silk top and skirt made for her by designer Emily Ridings during her time at Pratt.

 The Xian Coat: a rain-proof coat with customized accessibility features designed by Parson’s Open Style Lab, informed by Xian’s experience and input.